-The objective of this program is to generate an understanding of fundamental biological mechanisms in plants and microorganisms.
-The emphasis is on understanding biological processes that will be the foundation for technology developments related to DOE's mission to achieve environmentally responsible production and conversion of renewable resources for fuels, chemicals, and other energy-enriched products.
+The objective of this program is to generate fundamental knowledge pertaining to physical, chemical and molecular mechanisms that govern biological energy transduction.
+Emphasis is on understanding processes that will be the foundation for technological developments related to DOE's mission to efficiently capture and utilize solar energy, as well as to convert renewable resources into fuels, chemicals and other energy enriched products.
 This program has special requirements for the submission of preapplications, when to submit, and the length of the applications.
 Applicants are encouraged to contact the program regarding these requirements.
+Program Contact: